judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - We expect to find:
 	- significant main effect of "prior": complement clauses that describe eventualities with a higher prior are more highly projective than complement clauses that describe eventualities with a lower prior
-	- significant main effect of "entailment": complement clauses of more veridical predicates are more highly projective than complement clauses of less veridical predicates
+	- significant main effect of "veridicality": complement clauses of more veridical predicates are more highly projective than complement clauses of less veridical predicates
 	- significant interaction: the effect of the prior is stronger with less veridical predicates than with more veridical predicates

+- Given these findings, we can argue:
+	- To identify speaker commitment, listeners take into consideration the prior of the eventuality: either how likely they take the eventuality to be, or how likely the speaker is to take the eventuality to be. **Am I right that we can't tell the difference*?
 - NEED TO RELATE THIS TO A THEORETICAL PREDICTION: at-issueness theory of projection, conventional theory of projection, etc.

 ## Stimuli